One-day, face-to-face course.

-The purpose of this workshop is to focus on supporting people to make changes in their lives within the scope of the Disability Justice Project.
+The purpose of this workshop was to focus on supporting people to make changes in their lives within the scope of the Disability Justice Project.

 Change is a challenge for everyone, but particularly those living with the impact of cognitive disability.
 Change is critical to breaking the cycle of offending and the behaviours, choices and circumstances that can perpetuate involvement with the criminal justice system.